hcilab/wams/report.md

 extension of the Item class that is aware of and able to make use of the `CanvasSequence` class from the `canvas-sequencer` package for rendering custom sequences to the canvas.
-It is therefore intended for immediate mode renderable items that don't require additional data beyond the render sequence.
+It is therefore intended for immediate mode renderable items that do not require additional data beyond the render sequence.

 ### ClientImage